Sarah-Chung/Sarah-Chung/README.md

 # 👋 Hi there, I'm Sarah!
-I am a graduate student at Temple University exploring the intersection of evolutionary biology, genetics, and bioinformatics.
+I am a Bioinformatics graduate student at Temple University exploring the intersection of evolutionary biology, genetics, and bioinformatics.

 ## 📬 Let's Connect